 Many of the homemade games for kids shared here can be made with just a few items.
 You might have some of those items on-hand already!

-Here are a few ideas to get you set up for making your own games for the kids:
+Here are a few ideas to get you set up for making your own games for the kids (I may get commissions for purchases made through links in this post):

 Preschool Teacher 101 has a ton of fully developed early learning resources.
 If you’re a preschool teacher, be sure to check out our membership options.
 Click on the images below for more information about each resource.